 What surprising concerns do guys have about their eyes?
 Discover their most frequently asked eye-related inquiries here.

 Tinted lenses can enhance clarity during day-to-day activities, however all tinted lenses are not created equal.
-"As a basic rule," explains Dr. Michael Johnson, OD, a VSP doctor at Eagle Vision Eye Care in Sacramento, CA, "brighter lens tints such yellow and orange are better for low light or overcast days, while darker oranges, ambers, and browns are best for brighter conditions."
+"As a basic rule," explains Dr. Michael Johnson, OD, a VSP network doctor at Eagle Vision Eye Care in Sacramento, CA, "brighter lens tints such yellow and orange are better for low light or overcast days, while darker oranges, ambers, and browns are best for brighter conditions."

 Gray and green lenses may help you see more true-to-life colors, but because contrast is limited, they may not be best choice for outdoor sports if depth perception is vital to your performance.
 To explore the variety of tinted lenses available and find the one that best suits your needs, check out the VSP Guide to Sports & Activity Tints.